sidekiq-cron/sidekiq-cron/README.md

 Sidekiq-Cron is safe to use with multiple Sidekiq processes or nodes.
 It uses a Redis sorted set to determine that only the first process who asks can enqueue scheduled jobs into the queue.

+When running with many Sidekiq processes, the polling can add significant load to Redis.
+You can disable polling on some processes by setting `Sidekiq[:cron_poll_interval] = 0` on these processes.

 ## Contributing

 **Thanks to all [contributors](https://github.com/ondrejbartas/sidekiq-cron/graphs/contributors), you’re awesome and this wouldn’t be possible without you!**